jentery/engl391/documentation.md

 -	"#Me2, #Me4, Black Women, and Misogynoir" by Kishonna Gray , pages 94-95 and 101-102, contain examples of a log, (auto)ethnography, and accompanying reflection.
 -	A log may also take the form of a diary or journal of events and encounters within a play session.

+## Audio

+This section covers audio capture of game sounds as well as player commentary, including voice-over.

+**Tech Required**

+-	Overall, can be done with minimal knowledge of tech
+-	To document play through audio, you will need a device capable of recording audio or capturing sound (Audacity, QuickTime, or OBS, for example).
+-	Audio may assume the form of a log (similar to a written log), capture of game sounds, and/or real-time commentary and expressions.
+-	You will need a microphone if you wish to record real-time commentary or voice-over.
+-	You may also need a USB audio interface (like a Focusrite Scarlett) to connect mics to a computer.

+**Planning Required**

+-	Requires some time to setup and find a way to record either game sound and/or player voice
+-	Set up software or external equipment, including mic checks
+-	May need to work out how to transfer or merge files if recorded on separate platforms
+-	May require sound checks to ensure the audio gets recorded in a clear way.
+-	If you're recording audio and video through game capture at the same time, then the audio might need to be ripped or recorded separately.

+**Benefits of Using Audio**

+-	Audio can be an accessible way of capturing often ignored or overlooked real-time interaction, including a player's unscripted remarks
+-	Opportunity to comment or narrate over video capture of a play session (voice-over commentary)
+-	Can be easily referenced by pointing to time-stamps ("see Audio Log 01 @ 00:12:33")

+**Limitations of Using Audio**

+-	May take several tries to get right.
+-	Acoustics and ambient noise play a significant role in recording and fidelity.
+-	Audio recording can vary by equipment and settings (noise-gate, external noise, etc.).
+-	Requires some knowledge of recording and file management, and audio files are typically larger than image or text files, for example.

+**Examples**

+-	["Early Let's Play - Gradius III (SNES) Audio Only Playthrough - Early 90s (1992?)"](https://youtu.be/XeA5SvVyQw8) by DDCecil is an example of an audio recording made during a play session.
+-	The audio portion of this video is an example of commentary: [“Journey Walkthrough Part 1 - THE JOURNEY BEGINS - Let's Play Gameplay/Commentary”](https://youtu.be/lPUqJ0lXT6E) by jacksepticeye.
+-	Play documented by audio might also take the style of a log or journal through a podcast-like set of reflections.